bazelbuild/bazel/site/en/install/ide.md

 ### C Language Family (C++, C, Objective-C, and Objective-C++)

-[`hedronvision/bazel-compile-commands-extractor`](https://github.com/hedronvision/bazel-compile-commands-extractor) enables autocomplete in a wide variety of editors.
-It lets language servers, like clangd and other tooling, draw upon Bazel's understanding of how `cc` and `objc` code will be compiled, including how it configures cross-compilation for other platforms.
+[`hedronvision/bazel-compile-commands-extractor`](https://github.com/hedronvision/bazel-compile-commands-extractor) enables autocomplete in a wide variety of extensible editors, including VSCode, Vim, Emacs, and Sublime.
+It lets language servers, like clangd and ccls, and other types of tooling, draw upon Bazel's understanding of how `cc` and `objc` code will be compiled, including how it configures cross-compilation for other platforms.

+### Java

+[`georgewfraser/java-language-server`](https://github.com/georgewfraser/java-language-server) - Java Language Server (LSP) with support for Bazel-built projects

 ## Automatically run build and test on file change {:#bazel-watcher}